martinrotter/rssguard/resources/docs/Documentation.md

 You can select source type of each feed.
 If you select `URL`, then RSS Guard simply downloads feed file from given location and behaves like everyone would expect.

-However, if you choose `Script` option, then you cannot provide URL of your feed and you rely on custom script to generate feed file and provide its contents to **standard output**.
-Resulting data written to standard output should be valid feed file, for example RSS or ATOM XML file.
+However, if you choose `Script` option, then you cannot provide URL of your feed and you rely on custom script to generate feed file and provide its contents to [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)).
+Data written to standard output should be valid feed file, for example RSS or ATOM XML file.

 `Fetch it now` button also works with `Script` option.
 Therefore, if your source script and (optional) post-process script in cooperation deliver a valid feed file to the output, then all important metadata, like title or icon of the feed, can be discovered :sparkles: automagically :sparkles:.

 <img alt="alt-img" src="images/scrape-source-type.png" width="350px">

-Any errors in your script must be written to **error output**.
+Any errors in your script must be written to [error output](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)).

-> **As of RSS Guard 4.1.3, you do not have to separate your arguments with `#`.
+> **As of RSS Guard 4.2.0, you do not have to separate your arguments with `#`.
 If your argument contains spaces, then enclose it with DOUBLE quotes, for example `"my argument"`.
 DO NOT use SINGLE quotes to do that.**

-If everything went well, script must return `0` as the process exit code, or a non-zero exit code if some error happened.
+If everything goes well, script must return `0` as the process exit code, or a non-zero exit code if some error happened.

-Binary name (interpreter) must be always be specified, while arguments not.
+Executable file must be always be specified, while arguments not.
 Be very careful when quoting arguments.
 Some examples of valid and tested execution lines are:

 | Command       | Explanation   |
 | :---          | ---           |